jimbaker/socket-reboot/README.md

 The current implementation in Jython 2.5 (and current Jython trunk) does have a socket and select implementation that works around the first problem, but at the cost of significant complexity in additional corner cases and known warts.
+In particular, this means no true zero blocking when switching, issues with select, not to mention lack of SSL.
 [FIXME refer to wiki docs, blog post]

-Netty 4 allows us to sidestep both these issues seen previously in Jython 2.5 and add SSL.
-We make the following observations in this
+So unification will be a big win.

-spike:
+Netty 4 allows us to sidestep both these issues seen previously in Jython 2.5, add SSL, and achieve this desired unification.
+We make the following observations in this spike:

 * As should be expected, we can layer blocking functionality on a common nonblocking implementation.
 But this is especially easy to do